ChrstphrHll/npc_gen/students/Brianna Kosunten.md

 ---
 ### Description
 - 2nd year Dwarf Fighter in Fiesn
-- frizzy dirty blonde hair that's put back in a long pony tail, Gray eyes, and Dark Brown skin
+- short straight black hair that's plain, Gray eyes, and Dark Brown skin
 - Is Secure and Sedentary, and has Security as their ideal

 ### Organizations